andreacfromtheapp/chuck-nvim/README.md

 Prompts the user for shred(s) number(s), then removes them from ChucK.

 > [!TIP]
-> To remove multiple shreds, enter all the numbers separated by spaces.
+> To remove more than one shred, enter the numbers separated by spaces.

 ### ChuckReplaceShred